vossstef/VIC20Nano/README.md

 ## VIC20Nano on Tang Primer 20K (Dock ext board)
 See [Tang Primer 20K](TANG_PRIMER_20K.md)<br>
-The DDR3 memory controller is a slight modified copy of [nestang](https://github.com/nand2mario/nestang) and still in a highly experimental state.
+The DDR3 memory controller is a slight modified copy of [nestang](https://github.com/nand2mario/nestang).
 It had been tested on a board eqipped with a SKHynix DDR3 memory.
 It is used as a buffer for the TAP Tape loading.

 ## emulated Diskdrive c1541
 Emulated 1541 on a regular FAT/exFAT formatted microSD card.<br>